rmarting/rmarting.github.io/_posts/2020-10-25-containers-gnome-extension.md

 ---
 layout:      post
 title:       "containers - The GNOME Shell Extension to manage podman containers"
+subtitle:    Using this great GNOME Shell Extension to manage podman and docker containers.
+description: Using this great GNOME Shell Extension to manage podman and docker containers.
 date:        2020-10-25 10:00:00 +0200
 toc:         true
 comments:    true
 img:         fedora-logo.avif
 tags:
 - How-to
 - fedora32